mbytes21/MAC-Copier/README.md

 # MAC-Tools
-This program is a simple framework programmed as a bash script. it only works if you have macchanger and nmap installed and in PATH
+This folder is a couple simple frameworks programmed as a bash script. it only works if you have macchanger and nmap installed and in PATH